 Keep in mind that having a private room inside the train car can backfire if you do not purchase all the seats.
-Back in 2014 we had a private room on a train going from Munich to somewhere else in Germany, but I only bought five of the seats.
+Back in 2014, we had a private room on a train going from Munich to somewhere else in Germany, but I only bought five of the seats.
 A drunk guy that didn’t smell good bought the 6th seat.
-His only luggage, a bag full of beer bottles.
+His only luggage was a bag full of beer bottles.
 He proceeds to get up off and on all night long to grab another bottle from his bag in the overhead compartment.
 The bottles banging around made a lot of noise, especially when he dropped them.
 He also walked around a little here and there.
 He fell down once, which was pretty sad.
-Needless to say we got almost no sleep on our overnight train.
+Needless to say, we got almost no sleep on our overnight train.
 Good times!

 Jet Lag Tips